 Viola cotyledon Ging.

-Viola cotyledon is a beautiful perennial plant that belongs to the group of Rosulate Violas.
-Leaves are green, ovate, semi-succulent, with white cartilaginous margins and arranged in dense rosettes.
+Viola cotyledon is a beautiful perennial plant that forms rosettes of ovate green semi-succulent leaves with white cartilaginous margins.
+It belongs to the group of Rosulate Violas.
 Flowers appear in early summer and stand in a ring around the outer edge of the rosette.
 They vary in color from pure white to dark blue.

-The specific epithet "cotyledon" derives from the Greek "kotyledon," meaning "cup-shaped" and probably refers to the shape of the leaves.
+The specific epithet "cotyledon" derives from the Greek word "kotylēdōn," meaning "cup-shaped hollow or embryonic leaf in seed-bearing plants" and probably refers to the shape of the rosettes.

 Propagation: Rosulate Violas are grown only from seed and with some patience.